kromejs/krome/README.md

 ##### Features
 - Transform all chrome extension APIs into Promise-style.
-- Hot reload for development installation.
+- Hot reloader for development installation.
 - Load content script programmatically.
 - Helper to convert callback-style function to Promise-style.